alyshapm/React-Todo-List/README.md

 - `Alysha.js`: This file displays the full name and student ID information and used within the App component.

+- `Login.js`, `Register.js`, `Reset.js` & `Logout.js`: This files contains the logic for allowing users to log in/register/reset password/logout.
+It typically includes a form with fields for the user's email and password, and it uses the Firebase Authentication API to authenticate the user's credentials.
+If the user is authenticated successfully, the app can redirect them to dashboard (todo app).

 ## Component Hierarcy
 ![Component Hierarcy](rsrc/hierarchy.png)

 ## Modules
 * ReactJS
 * FontAwesome icons
+* Firebase Authentication
+* Cloud Firestore

 ## 👩‍💻 Run locally

+To run this app on your local machine, you will need to have Node.js and npm (or yarn) installed.

 1. Clone this repo.
 ```bash